A Patent in India is monopolistic protection granted to the applicant for an invention that has novelty and industrial use.

-Patent protection means that the invention cannot be commercially made, used, distributed or sold without the patent owner’s consent.
+Patent protection means that the invention cannot be commercially made, used, distributed, or sold without the patent owner’s consent.
 These patent rights are usually enforced in a court, which, in most systems, holds the authority to stop patent infringement.
 Conversely, a court can also declare a patent invalid upon a successful challenge by a third party.

 What rights does a Patent owner have?

 A patent owner has the right to decide who may – or may not – use the patented invention for the period in which the invention is protected.
-The patent owner may give permission to, or license, other parties to use the invention on mutually agreed terms.
+The patent owner may permit to, or license, other parties to use the invention on mutually agreed terms.

 Why are Patents necessary?

-Patents provide incentives to individuals by offering them recognition for their creativity and material reward for their marketable inventions in the form of economic monopoly over their inventions.
+Patents provide incentives to individuals by offering them recognition for their creativity and material reward for their marketable inventions in the form of an economic monopoly over their inventions.

 How is a Patent granted in India?

-The first step in securing a patent is the filing an application for patent in India.
-The patent application generally contains the title of the invention, as well as an indication of its technical field; it must include the background and a description of the invention, in clear language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.
+The first step in securing a patent is applying for a patent in India.
+The patent application contains the title of the invention, as well as an indication of its technical field; it must include the background and a description of the invention, in plain language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.

 Who grants a Patent in India?

 A patent in India is granted by a national patent office known as the Intellectual Property Office of India.